 AccupPoint Progress Notes are clinical documentation of the Sessions you have had with your Client.
 Progress Notes are the final side of the AccupPoint triangle.
 They exist in AccupPoint within the Client's Case and can be accessed by AccupPoint Administrators and the Staff Member Assigned to the Case (aka Clinician).

-NOTE: Dynamic Forms cannot replace Progress Notes.
-You can create a Dynamic Form to be your Progress Not, but AccupPoint will not recognize it as a Progress Note.
+NOTE: Dynamic Forms cannot replace Progress Notes in the Agenda.
+You can create a Dynamic Form to be your Progress Note, but AccupPoint will not recognize it as a Progress Note on the Agenda.
 Dynamic Forms are there to capture additional information that you need that is unique to your Practice.

 When you create your Progress Note from the Appointment on the Agenda (linked to the Appointment), the information listed above will pull into the Progress Note.

 NOTE: If you add a Progress Note in any other way you will need to manually change the Date of Service and choose the appropriate Appointment from the drop down.

 While technically, you only need to have an Initial Assessment that includes the diagnostic codes for the Client to bill a Claim (you do not have to have the Progress Note or Dynamic Form completed), it is best practice to have all documentation completed and signed at the time of billing.

 To bill for a Date of Service you will create an Invoice from the Appointment (or linked to the Appointment).
 The Appointment will pull in the information listed above and determine how you will bill.